-This topic contains 34 replies, has 5 voices, and was last updated by Eric 3 months, 2 weeks ago.
+- This topic has 34 replies, 5 voices, and was last updated 2 years ago by Eric.

 Likely it will be done similar to how it has been done for maya, with ui for a linked layer being shown embedded in the material that links it: